ManpreetKaur1101/ManpreetBookStore/ManpreetBookStore/README.txt

 firstly i build the solution to check the errors . afterthat i review appsetting.json and modify the database and save it.

-I use nugetpackage manager consoole to add migrations.then it shows error then i change the correct default project dataaccess and run it again..
+I use nugetpackage manager consoole to add migrations.then it shows error then i change the correct default project dataaccess and run it again.. afterthat i run it again and its working.